-Congratulations to this weekend’s IOR runner-up team that will be the first to receive the PUFF Trophy being presented in Howie’s memory.
+Congratulations to this weekend’s IOR runner-up team that will be receive the PUFF Trophy presented in Howie’s memory.

 FROM THE PRINCIPAL RACE OFFICER

-Special Thanks to NEKA Sailing for donating their Protector for the weekend!
+Special Thanks to the USMMA for donating two of thier boats for teams this weekend!

 IMPORTANT REMINDERS FROM THE PRO